learning-zone/python-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. Write a Python program to calculate the sum of a list of numbers.
+## Q. Write a Python program to calculate the sum of a list of numbers?

 ```py
 def list_sum(num_List):